 The best advice is to start at lower settings and work your way up until you hit the “sweet spot.”
 Each e-liquid has its own sweet spot, so you’ll need to experiment with each flavour.
 One juice may shine at 20 W while another comes into its own at 35 W.

 But when you get right down to it, the temperature of your coil is the crucial factor.
-Temperature control devices limit your coil’s maximum temperature, which makes them perfect for flavour-chasing.
+Temperature control devices such as Innokin’s Kroma A limit your coil’s maximum temperature, which makes them perfect for flavour-chasing.
 The process of finding the right setting is the same – start low and adjust upwards as needed – but the result is a more consistently flavourful vape.